Qazeer/InfoSec-Notes/DFIR/Windows/Artefacts/User_Access_Logging.md

 # Retrieves UAL data for user access (data stored in the CLIENTS table).
 Get-UalUserAccess

-# Retrieves UAL data for user and machine accounts access, ordered by date (data stored in the CLIENTS table).
+# Retrieves UAL data for client access by device for a given service, ordered by date (data stored in the CLIENTS table).
+# The cmdlets returns the date that the client accessed the service and how many times the client accessed the service during that day.
 Get-UalDailyAccess

 # Retrieves information on DNS resolutions (data stored in the DNS table).